mattgillooly/FiftyNinety/README.md

 I am not affiliated with the creators and/or organizers of 50/90, but I am a participant, and these utilities have come from my own wishlist.
 I hope they help you too!

-Check it out at: [https://niftyfinety.herokuapp.com/](https://niftyfinety.herokuapp.com/)
+Check it out at: [https://niftyfinety.com/](https://niftyfinety.com/)

-## Coming Soon:
+## Features (Some Coming Soon!):

-* Automatic podcasts
-  * for each user with downloadable demos.
-  * for each Challenge/Skirmish
+- [x] Automatic podcast of all downloadable demos.
-* Progress monitoring
+- [ ] Progress monitoring
+- [ ] Tools for enhanced skirmishing
-* Optional email updates so you never miss activity on the site
+- [ ] Optional email updates so you never miss activity on the site
-* Tools for enhanced skirmishing